deadlykam/CodeOptPro_Godot/README.md

 	_received_object = object # Storing the received object
 	print("Object Received: ", _received_object.name) # Printing the name of the received object
 ```
+2. **bool _is_pool_receiver()** - This method just checks if the script is a pool receiver through duck typing.
+This method will not effect your code but may later be needed for automation check.

+Lets use the _pool_local_ for this example.
+First create a new _Node_ in a scene and name it _Pool_.
+Then attach the script called _pool_local.gd_.
+Now let me explain all the properties for the _pool_local.gd_ script.
+1. **Helper** - This is the manager helper resource for the pool manager.
+This manager will be set by the pool manager ONLY and will be called by the pool receiver objects.
+By default there is already a pool manager created called _default_pool_.
+You can use that for your game or use a new one by creating it from the _Variable Creator_ under the _Manager_ tab.
+2. **Is Enable At Start** - This flag will decide if the pool manager will be enabled when the game starts. #TODO: Write how to enable or disable through code
 ***
 ## Updates
 Here I will share all the updates done to the current versions.
 Below are the updates.